Army of Lovers: Early success and breakup: 1987–1996

-By this point, they had released five studio albums, made over twenty music videos, and become successful across Eastern Europe before Bard disbanded the group to concentrate on his new group Vacuum in 1996.
+By this point, they had released four studio albums, made over twenty music videos, and become successful across Eastern Europe before Bard disbanded the group to concentrate on his new group Vacuum in 1996.

 Reunion: 2001–2009

 Army of Lovers reformed briefly in 2001 to celebrate the 10th anniversary since their breakthrough with the release of another best-of compilation called Le Grand Docu-Soap.
 The compilation contained three covers, including "Let the Sunshine In" and "Hands Up".

 Further reunions, releases, and shows: 2011–present

 Two members of Army of Lovers (La Camilla and Dominika) reunited in June 2011 and appeared as guest vocalists on "Don't Try to Steal My Limelight", a single by Swedish drag artist and blogger Miss Inga.
 The three later formed the band Happy Hoes and released "We Rule the World", followed by a Christmas song entitled "Happy Ho Ho Ho".
 Happy Hoes performed at Pride 2012.
 Army of Lovers reformed with Alexander Bard, Camilla Henemark, and Jean-Pierre Barda in late 2012 to enter the Melodifestivalen 2013 with the song "Rockin' the Ride", in hopes of representing Sweden in the Eurovision Song Contest 2013 in Malmö.
 Their entry did not reach the finals of the Melodifestivalen.
 Just a few days after their performance, Bard explained to the press that Camilla Henemark had been kicked out once again and that Dominika Peczynski had returned.
 This was followed by a public fight between Bard and Peczynski against Henemark.

 A new best-of compilation, with four new songs, called Big Battle of Egos, was announced for release on 27 March 2013, to be followed by a single and video called "Signed on My Tattoo", a duet between Army of Lovers and Alexander Bard with his other pop group Gravitonas.

 In June 2013, an EP called Scandinavian Crime was released, which included re-recorded versions of "Rockin' The Ride" and "Tragedy", originally from their CD Big Battle of Egos.
 These new versions featured new vocals by Dominika Peczynski and Jean-Pierre Barda, replacing the parts originally sung by Camilla Henemark.
 On 1 July 2013, the video for "Crucified 2013" premiered on Expressen TV.
 The song was a revamped version of the band's breakthrough hit from 1991 and was chosen as the official anthem for Copenhagen Pride 2013.
-Versions with bridge vocals by both Peczynski and Henemark exist.

-The band still does live performances on special occasions; Alexander Bard officially retired from the music business in 2015.

-A new documentary, Army of Lovers in the Holy Land, premiered in September 2018 at Haifa International Film Festival in Israel.